-We started the plans on the back of a napkin.
+The family started the plans for building Konkapot Lodge on the back of a napkin.
+What started as a 8 bedroom family home, ended as a 28-room hotel near Shawano, WI.
 Our architect, Gary Sobeck, who also designed the White Tail Inn in St. Germaine, Wisconsin, took these rough ideas and created the existing building.

 Once the log work was finished, Gil-Hur Builders of Sun Prairie began the stick built portion of the building and completed the project in August of 1998.

 We are sincerely grateful to Mr. Sobeck, Paul Nooyen, the project coordinator for Gil-Hur Builders, and Jeff Miller of Arrowhead Log Homes for working with us to create our dream lodge.
 No one seemed the least bit intimidated by our insistence on a full log great room with a traditional built hotel and we are delighted with the results.

 We are encouraged and grateful to all our guests who not only recognize the effort to build sustainably and use green practices, but who wholeheartedly enjoy and appreciate it as well.